 For the duration of the program after Orientation, you will live with a host family.
 Housing is either in Kommetjie, Fish Hoek, or other middle-class communities, or in Ocean View, where volunteers work during Phase 2.
 In general, the home placements offer comfort and modern facilities.
 Time spent interacting with your host family will further your understanding of life in South Africa.

 The cost of the South Africa Summer program is $4,990.
-This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, some excursions throughout the program, teaching-related expenses, 24-hour field staff support, room and board, and alumni support and networking.
+This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, some excursions throughout the program, 24-hour field staff support, room and board, and alumni support and networking.

 Many volunteers successfully fund raise all or a significant portion of their volunteer commitment.
 Please refer to our fundraising webpage for more information about fundraising possibilities.

 Volunteers in the South Africa Summer program must: